Flying-Fox Roost Management—Local Government Grant Program

 The Queensland Government recognises the need for flying-foxes to be managed in a way that both addresses community expectations around public amenity, and the long-term conservation of these important protected species.

-The Queensland Government is currently delivering $2 million in grant funding over four years (2021–2024) to assist local governments in Queensland to mitigate the impacts of flying-fox roosts on their communities and to better support residents and businesses to co-exist with flying-foxes.
-A further $1.5 million was announced in the 2023/24 State Budget to extend the program for an additional three years.
+From 2021 to 2024, the Queensland Government delivered $2 million in grant funding to assist local governments in Queensland to mitigate the impacts of flying-fox roosts on their communities and to better support residents and businesses to co-exist with flying-foxes.
+A further $1.5 million was announced in the 2023/24 State Budget to extend the program for a further three years.

 Since 2013, local governments in Queensland have had an 'as-of-right' authority that enables them to actively manage flying-fox roosts in specified urban areas within their Local Government Areas (LGAs), provided they comply with a Code of Practice under the Nature Conservation Act 1992 (NC Act).
-This has allowed local governments to make roost management decisions that best meet the needs and expectations of their communities, in a timely manner, without needing a permit from the DESI.
+This has allowed local governments to make roost management decisions that best meet the needs and expectations of their communities, in a timely manner, without needing a permit from the Department of Environment, Science and Innovation.

 Funding streams

-The funding is being delivered through six competitive rounds over four financial years, beginning in 2020–2021, enabling councils the opportunity to apply for grant funding twice per year over that period.
-All projects will be approximately 50% co-funded by the local government (including in-kind contributions), although the exact contributions may vary in some cases, depending on the financial capability of the local government to contribute funds.
+Approved projects will generally be 50% co-funded by the local government (including in-kind contributions), although the exact contributions may vary, depending on the capability of the local government to contribute funds.

-It should be noted that local governments having a population of 50,000 people or less, are now eligible to receive 70% of funding for successful projects, with the remaining 30% to be contributed by the local government (including in-kind contributions).
+For example, local governments having a population of 50,000 people or less, are eligible to receive 70% of funding for suitable projects, with the remaining 30% to be contributed by the local government (including in-kind contributions).
 More information is available in the Program Guidelines.

 As different councils are at different stages of the flying-fox roost management process the grants program provides funding through three complementary streams.